masinde70/HighPerformance_computing/README.md

 #### For each galaxy, real or synthetic, the list contains the galactic coordinates
      - right ascension a, in arc minutes
      - declination d, in arc minutes
-#### Instructions
+#### Instructions On how to run the program
   - Compile the program using nvdia cuda
   - nvcc --gpu-architecture=sm_70 --ptxas-options=-v prog.cu -o prog -lm

 ## Final Result
 To see through the ploted histogram if there are any visible differences.